sguizard/nf-mixcr/README.md

 ```

 ### MiXCR (once for licence activation)
-Before going futher, you will need a licence for using `mixcr`.
+Before going futher, you will need a licence for using MiXCR.
 If you don't have one, please visit this [page](https://mixcr.com/mixcr/getting-started/milm/) and fill in the form.
 If your an academic, lucky you, it's free!
 If you're not, please check the commercial licensing page.
 Once you received your licence, please run the command `mixcr activate-license` and copy paste your licence key.